Skip to main content

 • Anastrozole ∞ For some men on TRT, a portion of the administered testosterone can be converted into estradiol via the aromatase enzyme.
 If estradiol levels become too high, it can lead to side effects such as water retention, mood swings, and gynecomastia.
 Anastrozole is an aromatase inhibitor, an oral medication taken to block this conversion and keep estradiol levels in a healthy range.
 Its use is determined by lab testing and patient symptoms.

 This combination of therapies creates a comprehensive system of support.
 The testosterone provides the direct hormonal benefits, while the Gonadorelin maintains the upstream signaling to the testes.
 Anastrozole acts as a control mechanism for estrogen management.
-This integrated approach addresses the primary symptoms of hypogonadism while mitigating the common of therapy.
+This integrated approach addresses the primary symptoms of hypogonadism while mitigating the common side effects of therapy.

 Effective Gonadorelin protocols are designed to mimic the body’s natural pulsatile signals, thereby preventing pituitary desensitization.